-- 4.1.1 The following land uses shall be permitted in all land use designations on Schedule A2 Land Use Plan, unless otherwise prohibited or restricted in specific policies. - (a) Public Uses - (i) public uses, such as public roads, railway lines, public parks, trails and other non-intensive recreational facilities; municipal and regional uses, buildings and structures; public utilities such as local water supply, sewage, and drainage facilities, gas, telephone and cable television transmission utility services are permitted in all designations, subject to any regulatory requirements such as the provisions of the Environmental Assessment Act.
-The location of such uses should be justified and should be compatible with the surrounding land uses; and - (ii) The Town will encourage the underground installation of public utility facilities where feasible and the associated costs will be at the expense of the developer. - (b) Electricity Transmission and Distribution Systems - (i) the development of electricity transmission and distribution systems shall occur in an orderly manner to facilitate the efficient and reliable provision of adequate electric power;
+4.1.1 The following land uses shall be permitted in all land use designations on Schedule A2 - Land Use Plan, unless otherwise noted prohibited or restricted in specific policies.

+(a) Public Uses

+(i) Public uses, such as public roads, railway lines, public parks, trails and other non-intensive recreational facilities, municipal and regional uses, buildings and structures, public utilities such as local water supply, sewage, and drainage facilities, gas, telephone and cable television transmission utility services are permitted in all designations, subject to any regulatory requirements such as the provisions of the Environmental Assessment Act.
+The location of such uses should be justified and the use should be compatible with the surrounding land uses.

+(ii) The Town will encourage the underground installation of public utility facilities where feasible and the associated costs will be at the expense of the developer.

+(b) Electric Power Facilities Electricity Transmission and Distribution Systems

+(i) The development of electric power facilities electricity transmission and distribution systems shall occur in an orderly manner to facilitate the efficient and reliable provision of adequate electric power.
+Such facilities are permitted provided that:

-- (ii) electricity transmission and distribution systems are permitted in all designations provided that all regulatory requirements such as the provisions of the Environmental Assessment Act are complied with; the relevant Hydro utility takes into account the Town's Official Plan policies in developing their own program; and Town Council is consulted prior to conducting any undertaking; - (iii) buffering or screening of electricity transmission and distribution systems may be required, and is to be at the expense of the proponent; - (iv) secondary uses, such as active and passive recreation, agriculture, community gardens, other utilities and uses such as parking lots and outdoor storage that are accessory to adjacent land uses, are encouraged on hydro corridor lands, where compatible with surrounding land uses.
-The electricity transmission and distribution facilities must remain the primary use on the hydro corridor lands and any secondary use will require technical approval from the appropriate approval authority: - (v) the Town will encourage the underground installation of wires/cables for electricity distribution purposes where feasible and the associated costs will be at the expense of the proponent; and - (vi) renewable energy projects are outlined in Section 4.8 and are subject to the Province's Green Energy and Green Economy Act, 2009. - (c) Telecommunications Facilities may review and provide comments relating to such proposals provided the following has been undertaken and demonstrated, in accordance with the Town's adopted protocol for providing feedback on such applications:
+- (ii) Electricity transmission and distribution systems are permitted in all designations provided that: - provisions of the Environmental Assessment Act, including regulations made under the Act and any other relevant statute, are satisfied; all regulatory requirements such as the provisions of the Environmental Assessment Act are complied with; - the relevant Hydro utility takes into account the Town's Official Plan policies in developing their own program; - Town Council is consulted prior to conducting any undertaking

+- (iii) Buffering or screening of electricity transmission and distribution systems may be required, and is to be at the expense of the proponent. - (iv) Secondary uses, such as active and passive recreation, agriculture, community gardens, other utilities and uses such as parking lots and outdoor storage that are accessory to adjacent land uses, are encouraged on hydro corridor lands, where compatible with surrounding land uses.
+The electricity transmission and distribution facilities must remain the primary use on the hydro corridor lands and any secondary use will require technical approval from the appropriate approval authority. - (v) The Town will encourage the underground installation of wires/cables for electricity distribution purposes where feasible and the associated costs will be at the expense of the proponent. - (vi) Renewable energy projects are outlined in Section 4.8 and are subject to the Province's Green Energy and Green Economy Act, 2009. - (c) Telecommunications Facilities

-In locating new transmission towers and related aboveground infrastructure, the locational and design requirements of the facility shall be balanced with the need to preserve the natural and cultural landscape and minimize the impact on the community.
-While such facilities are recognized as being under federal jurisdiction, the Town
+In locating new transmission towers and related aboveinfrastructure, the locational and around design requirements of the facility shall be balanced with the need to preserve the natural and cultural landscape and minimize the impact on the community.
+Such facilities may be permitted provided that: While such facilities are recognized as being under federal jurisdiction, the Town may review and provide comments relating to such proposals provided the following has been undertaken and demonstrated, in accordance with the Town's adopted protocol for providing feedback on such applications: